MogoCMS/mogo-installer/README.md

 ## Usage

-1. Download the latest installer (link to come)
+1. Download the latest installer [From Here](https://github.com/MogoCMS/mogo-installer/releases)
 2. run it from the terminal with the appropriate flags read above